On January 28th 1999, an obscure

 History Association of Mecklenburg, the reenacters of the 13th

 NC, take their hobby very seriously.
-From the Confederate Grey
+From the Confederate Gray

-Kepi (caps), to the linen suspenders and richmond Muskets, every
+Kepi (caps), to the linen suspenders and Enfield muskets, every

 article of clothing, blankets and eating utensils are made to